 Promotion (containing information on the public web presence of EOMAJI, information on upcoming conferences, publications by the consortium, a list of dissemination activities as well as a network list of potential users)

-The repository complement the project management plan and will be an online source of information on project content, progress and current status for the project consortium.
+The repository complements the project management plan and will be an online source of information on project content, progress and current status for the project consortium.
 It is very much a living structure and should be used and updated mainly by the Project Management, but also accessible and editable for the partners.

 Bi-monthly progress reports